josegonzalez/python-github-backup/README.rst

 Cloning all starred size
 ------------------------

-Using the ``--all-starred`` argument to clone all starred repositories may use a large amount of storage space, especially if ``--all`` or more arguments are used. e.g. thousands of JSON issues files, assets and the repos etc. Consider just storing the links to starred repos with ``--starred``.
+Using the ``--all-starred`` argument to clone all starred repositories may use a large amount of storage space, especially if ``--all`` or more arguments are used. e.g. commonly starred repos can have tens of thousands of issues, many large assets and the repo itself etc. Consider just storing links to starred repos in JSON format with ``--starred``.

 Incremental Backup
 -------------------

-Using (``-i, --incremental``) will request only new data from the API since the last run (successful or not). e.g. only request issues from the API since the last run.
+Using (``-i, --incremental``) will only request new data from the API **since the last run (successful or not)**. e.g. only request issues from the API since the last run.

 This means any blocking errors on previous runs can cause a large amount of missing data in backups.

 Known blocking errors
 ---------------------

-Some errors will block the backup by exit the script, such as receiving a 403 Forbidden error from the Github API.
+Some errors will block the backup run by exiting the script. e.g. receiving a 403 Forbidden error from the Github API.

 If the incremental argument is used, this will result in the next backup only requesting API data since the last blocked/failed run.
 Potentially causing unexpected large amounts of missing data.

 It's therefore recommended to only use the incremental argument if the output/result is being actively monitored, or complimented with periodic full non-incremental runs, to avoid unexpected missing data in a regular backup runs.

-1. **Starred public repo blocking**
+1. **Starred public repo hooks blocking**

    Since the ``--all`` argument includes ``--hooks``, if you use ``--all`` and ``--all-starred`` together to clone a users starred public repositories, the backup will likely error and block the backup continuing.